CappyBappy/mini_projects/README.md

 # mini_projects
-Java Projects to help me learn Java
+These are a bunch of projects that I found online to help me learn java as I read about it and practice it on codecademy.